Tashichho Dzong in spring in Thimphu, Bhutan

 If you visit Bhutan with a tour operator, your tour guide will organise and pay for entrance fees on your behalf.

-Finally, note too that there are now six days (national holidays) when such sites will be closed to foreigners as locals will be visiting in large numbers for celebrations.
+Finally, note that there are now six days in the year (national holidays) when many popular tourist sites will be closed to foreigners.
+This is because locals will be visiting in large numbers for celebrations.
 These dates are determined each year by the lunar calendar.
 So it's best to speak with your tour operator ahead of time to see if your visit will coincide with any such closures for tourists.

 Adventure activities